 Music success doesn’t come easy, but the truth is we often get in our own way – don’t fall prey to these music career killers!

-Every hour of every day, there’s a talented musician somewhere on the planet who makes the decision to put their artistic side on the back burner in favor of a more stable career.
+Every hour of every day, there’s a talented musician somewhere on the planet who makes the decision to put his or her artistic side on the back burner in favor of a more stable career.
 Although they vow they will pursue music in their spare time, just this simple mindset shift could mean that writing songs and playing gigs will always take a back seat to almost everything else in life.

 In a way, it hurts too much to do music when you make this decision because it reminds you of all the dreams you had and gives you the feeling of being a failure.
 Even the most committed indie artists can be ground down to nothing after years of playing empty shows and sending out hundreds of demos with no reply.
 But once you start to recognize the common mistakes you’re making, you will be able to avoid them and get on with the real work of consistently creating music that your fans will appreciate.

-Music Career Killers: #4 Not selling anything
+Music Career Killer #2: Not selling anything

 I’ve mentioned the importance of daily progress with your music, but just as important is the power of doing one thing per day that will get your music out into the world and in front of a targeted, interested fan.
 See, music marketing is like trying to push a car with your bare hands.
-At first it seems like it won’t budge, but then you start to get a little movement and before you know it, you’re going at a steady and predictable pace.
+At first it seems like it won’t budge, but then you start to get a little momentum and before you know it, you’re going at a steady and predictable pace.
 Once in a while, you’ll come across a hill where you can sit back and let things roll, all you have to do is steer.
 But if you just start to push for five seconds then stop for a few days, then come back and try again for five minutes, you will never build up enough momentum and it will never get easy.

 One of the biggest challenges that faces the modern DIY musician is consistency, because things will come up in your life that seem more fun or more important than working on your marketing.